-This page is for menus that feature Pistachios
+This page is for recipes that feature Pistachios

 Pistachio & Orange Truffle Bites